[Rev. 1/25/2023 4:12:06 PM--2022R1]

 3. An insurer or other organization, or any other person, subject to the jurisdiction of the Commissioner pursuant to this title shall be deemed to be a victim for the purposes of restitution in a case that involves insurance fraud or that is related to a claim of insurance fraud.

-NRS 686A.295 Commissioner and Attorney General to notify agency when person licensed by or registered with agency is convicted of insurance fraud.
+NRS 686A.295 Commissioner and Attorney General required to notify agency when person licensed by or registered with agency is convicted of insurance fraud.
 If a person who is licensed or registered under the laws of the State of Nevada to engage in a business or profession is convicted of, or pleads guilty or guilty but mentally ill to, engaging in an act of insurance fraud, the Commissioner and the Attorney General shall forward to each agency by which the convicted person is licensed or registered a copy of the conviction or plea and all supporting evidence of the act of insurance fraud.

 1. An insurer who issues insurance covering damage to a motor vehicle shall not delay making payment for any claim involving damage to a motor vehicle after receiving a statement of charges, pursuant to the provisions of NRS 487.6893, from any garage or licensed body shop previously authorized by the insured to perform the repairs required by that claim.